indieopensource/open-dev-time-block/terms.md

 #### <a id="Copyleft_When_Required"></a>Copyleft When Required

-If the terms of a _Public License_, such as a copyleft license, require the work be licensed under specific terms, the terms are the terms required.
+If a _Public License_, such as a copyleft license, require the work be licensed under specific terms, the terms are the terms required.
 This rule does not apply when _Client_ is the only one granting that _Public License_.

 #### <a id="Match_Existing_Licenses"></a>Match Existing Licenses